google-research/slot-attention-video/README.md

 | **SAVi++** | 85.3 ± 9.8  | 72.5 ± 11.2 | 79.1 ± 2.1 | 84.8 ± 1.4 | 85.1 ± 0.9|

 All results are in terms of **FG-ARI** (in %) on validation splits.
 Mean ± standard error over 5 seeds.
 All SAVi and SAVi++ models reported above use bounding boxes of the first video frame as conditioning signal.
+For simplicity, we evaluate FG-ARI on all frames of the video (incl. the first frame), which differs from the setup described in our ICLR 2022 paper.

 ## Cite